simon-wdev/shmapes/README.md

 **Version Control:** - Git + GitHub

 Inspirations:
--Vampire Survivors
+- Vampire Survivors
--Nova Drift
+- Nova Drift
--Brotato
+- Brotato
--Axelay
+- Axelay
--Just Shapes & Beats
+- Just Shapes & Beats

 Folder-Structure:
 The project structure is currently evolving and will be documented once the core systems are finalized.